SahebRana/SahebRana/README.md

 Currently, I'm deep into the world of Full Stack development.
 Serving as an ICT instructor for the BJET Project (Bangladesh Japan IT Engineer Training Program) and BJIT Academy, a global standard training initiative.
 Simultaneously, I wear the hat of a Senior Project Manager at BJIT Limited, leading diverse software development projects.

 ## 🚀 My Role:
-As a Full Stack Developer, I'm not just coding; I'm shaping the next-gen tech talent through BJET and BJIT Academy.
+As a Software Engineer, I'm not just coding; I'm shaping the next-gen tech talent through BJET and BJIT Academy.
 In my managerial role, I orchestrate software projects, ensuring seamless development and delivery.
 From providing top-notch technology training to steering software development endeavors, every day is a dynamic journey in the digital realm.

 ## 💻 Tech Canvas:
 My canvas is painted with a palette of Full Stack technologies, mastering the art of frontend finesse and backend brilliance.
 Let's build the future, one line of code at a time! 💡✨